AbdulrhmanGoni/mecha_agent/README.md

 deno task build:dev
 ```

-And them run the following command to start the backend system of **MechaAgent**
+And them run the following command to start the backend system of **Mecha Agent**
 platform in development mode

 ```